ohollmen/DPUT/README.md

     $DPUT::Retrier::trycnt = 3;
     $DPUT::Retrier::delay = 10;
+    # Rely on module-global defaults, instead of passing 'cnt' and 'delay'.
     my $ok = DPUT::Retrier->new()->run(sub { get($url); });

 This is a valid approach when settings are universal to whole app (no variance between the calls).